connorcerf/help-desk-performance-analysis/docs/enterprise_report.md

 Systems issues generate the highest workload, making them the primary driver of demand.
 Access/Login issues are the second largest category, suggesting that account management processes may need improvement.

-A **stacked bar chart** was used to visualize this distribution because it clearly compares each functional area and its contribution to overall ticket volume.
+A **bar chart** was used to visualize this distribution because it clearly compares each functional area and its contribution to overall ticket volume.

 ![Tickets by Function](../images/tickets_by_function.png)